 When shopping for dumbbells, find a pair that feels good to you and use those for general high-rep workouts such as aerobics, toning exercises and so on, and then find a pair that you can just barely lift for adding bulk.

-For now maybe you’ll only manage ten reps of those, but give it a week and you’ll be doing twenty or thirty in a row without even realizing it.
+For now, maybe you’ll only manage ten reps of those, but give it a few weeks and you’ll be doing twenty or thirty in a row without even realizing it.

 Average Price Range: $5-$15

-If you want a lightweight exercise or you want to add resistance to your routine, a resistance band is a versatile and useful part of a home gym.
-These bands provide some resistance to crunches, arm lifts, leg lifts and even push ups.
+If you want a lightweight exercise or if you want to add resistance to your routine, a resistance band is a versatile and useful part of a home gym.
+These bands provide some resistance to crunches, arm lifts, leg lifts and even push-ups.

 The resistance you get from the band can make any workout more effective.
 There are many resistance band workouts that can really help you get in shape!